-It can be hard to imagine how your student loans by looking at a free student loan repayment calculator like 1st Financial Bank USA's Student Loan Repayment Calculator or the U.S Department of Education's Repayment Estimator.
-A calculator will show your estimated loan payments, based on your interest rate and term length of the loan, and how much of your future salary will go toward those payments.
-It's a reality check that can prevent you from over-borrowing in college.
+You’ll get some ideas about repaying your student loans by looking at a student loan repayment calculator like 1st Financial Bank USA's Student Loan Repayment and Affordability Calculator.
+Student loan repayment calculators show your estimated loan payments based on your interest rate and term length of the loan.
+These calculators help you determine how much of your future salary will go toward your loan payments, and can give you an excellent reality check, preventing you from over-borrowing in college.

-Federal unsubsidized loans and private loans accrue interest during college that will be added to your total loan balance, so paying down this interest as soon as possible will result in lower debt at graduation.
+Federal unsubsidized loans and private loans accrue interest during college that will be added to your total loan balance.
+If you start paying down this interest as soon as possible, it can result in lower debt after graduation.

-- Return your financial aid refunds.
+3. Return your financial aid refunds

-If you have money left-over after covering these expenses, it will be tempting to spend it, but don't.
-Once you spend that money, you'll have to pay it back with interest.
-Instead, return the refund to the lender within their specified time period (usually from 30-120 days), and you won't owe a cent.
+If you have money left over after covering these expenses, it can be tempting to spend it.
+Once you’ve spent your leftover money from the loan, you'll have to pay it back with interest.
+Instead, return the refund to the lender within their specified time period (usually from 30-120 days) so you stay on track.

-- Set up auto-pay.
+6. Set up auto-pay